Blog Work With Me Shop Resources

 March 5, 2026

-Driving that convertible made driving fun — which sounds simple, but I'd always dreaded it before.
-I hate air conditioning and prefer windows down anyway, so having the top fully removable was something else entirely.
+Driving that convertible made driving fun — which sounds simple, but I'd always dreaded it before, especially growing up in the DC area with lots of driving time spent in traffic and around enraged drivers.
+I prefer windows down anyway, so having the top fully removable was something else entirely.
 There's nothing like it.
-Wind in your face, music up, open road — it changed how I thought about getting from place to place.
+Night drives, with the heat blasting, the cool summer wind in your face, music up, open road, stars easily viewable from above, it changed how I thought about getting from place to place.

 Sitting on the hood of the blue MINI Cooper S Countryman on a dirt road in Colorado, red rock formations in the background